Outdoor Pickleball Complex: Feasibility in Focus

 Many layers of best-practice philanthropic guidelines ensure such charitable giving is not a political vehicle or beyond the reach and transparency of public oversight.
 Most importantly, charitable gifts must reflect the priorities and needs of the City of Fort Collins and align with City Plans and the City’s strategic objectives.

-City Give partnership examples include such projects as The Hand That Feeds, Veterans Plaza of Northern Colorado, and the Community Center for Creativity at the historic Carnegie Library.
+City Give partnership examples include such projects as The Hand That Feeds(External link), Veterans Plaza of Northern Colorado(External link), and the Community Center for Creativity at the historic Carnegie Library.